kebin20/github-user-repo-search-app/README.md

 # Github User & Repo Search App

-Simple project, where you are able to search for users on Github.
+Simple project made in React, where you are able to search for users on Github.

 Practice project to familiarize with MUI and Axios.